niekados/card-wars/README.md

 - **Footer:** The footer will feature social links, allowing players to connect with the developer on various social media platforms.
 This will provide players with an opportunity to engage with the developer and stay updated on game updates and news.

 ### Responsive Design
 In the "Card Wars" game, the header and footer sections will transform to ensure a seamless experience on smaller screens.
+Also depending on screen width and height cards will scale size to fit smaller or larger screens

-- **Header:** On small screens, the header will be displayed in a column layout, with the logo centered at the top of the screen.
-The game control buttons will be positioned below the logo, with smaller buttons to fit the screen size.
-This layout will maintain the functionality of the header while optimizing the user experience for smaller screens.
+- **Header:** On smaller screens, the header will transition to a column layout, with the logo centred at the top.
+The control buttons will be placed below the logo, with reduced sizes to accommodate the screen size.
+This design preserves the header's functionality while enhancing user experience on smaller devices.
-- **Footer:** Similarly, the footer will transform into a column layout on small screens.
-The social links will be displayed in a row at the top of the column, followed by the developer's name in a row at the bottom.
-This layout will ensure that all elements of the footer remain visible and accessible on smaller screens, enhancing the overall user experience.
+- **Main Page Section:** Card sizes will be scaled up or down to fit the screen's width and height, ensuring optimal visibility and interaction.
+- **Footer:** Similar to the header, the footer will shrink in size to fit smaller screens, maintaining a consistent user experience across different devices.

 ## Skeleton